 Rotoscoping (1910s-1920s)

 Rotoscoping motion capture, developed in the 1910s-1920s, involves tracing over live-action footage to create realistic animations.
 This process was pioneered by Max Fleischer, who used it to produce more lifelike movements in his animations.
-Fleischer’s invention involved projecting live-action film onto a glass panel and then tracing the images frame by frame.
+When was rotoscoping patented?
+It was patented in 1915 by Fleischer, and his invention involved projecting live-action film onto a glass panel and then tracing the images frame by frame.
 This technique was notably used in Fleischer’s “Out of the Inkwell” series, where characters like Koko the Clown exhibited more natural and fluid movements compared to traditional animation.
 Rotoscoping revolutionized early animation by adding a higher degree of realism and detail to animated films.

 Motion Capture Rotoscoping